apache/datasketches-python/docs/source/theta.rst

 Theta Sketch
 ------------
 The *Theta Sketch* sketch is a space-efficient method for estimating cardinalities of sets.
-It can also easily handle set operations (such as union, intersection, difference) while maintaining good accuarcy.
+It can also easily handle set operations (such as union, intersection, difference) while maintaining good accuracy.

 .. autoclass:: _datasketches.theta_sketch
     :members: